BhagatYedla/micro-frontend/README.md

 For each and every module I have included the file deployment and service which is used for the deployment in micorosoft azure.

+The modules also contain the docker file by which you can push the code to the docker hub.